hive-engine/steemsmartcontracts-wiki/Database-API.md

   const books = db.findInTable('books_contract', 'books', { 'owner': sender });

   if (results.length > 0) {
-    // do something we the results
+    // do something with the results
   }
 }
 ```